 All Debi could think of was that at 68 (exactly her age), her grandmother was also diagnosed with type 2 diabetes and died from complications after years of insulin.
-She also virtually had no life and required nurses visiting twice every day to administer insulin.
+She also virtually had no life and required nurses to visit twice every day to administer insulin.
 Debi wanted to get more out of her own life.

 Then, she remembered her nutrigenomics report.
 She opened up her DNA test report and, now, with fresh eyes, saw all the warnings.
 Debi should have been eating the percentages that the report recommended, and she wasn't—she was just substituting foods.
 With the DNA test results, though, she believes she can get her A1C down to an acceptable level and not need medications.

 Inflammation is a major cause of type 2 diabetes.
 The detailed report pointed out that she may have an intolerance to dairy and wheat.
 As it turned out, the prediction was correct, as Debi found she was allergic to both and had always eaten them because she was never "feeling" side effects.
 The side effects were internal inflammation.
 Now she is dairy, wheat, and corn-free, and she does not miss them.

 She learned to take the DNA test report seriously and read it ALL.
 She was losing weight for the first time in decades.
-It was the diabetes that had been working against her, and she’s been able to keep the weight off because she only eats what is in the expert recommendations she received in her DNA test report.
+It was diabetes that had been working against her, and she’s been able to keep the weight off because she only eats what is in the expert recommendations she received in her DNA test report.